|

 Rods

 Rods come in many variations.
 You can find rods of nearly any length from about 2 foot up to 16 feet fairly easily.
 They also come in various degrees of flexibility and overall strengths.
-When selecting a target fish it is important that your rod possesses the ideal characteristics for that particular fish.
+When selecting a target fish it is important that your rod possesses the ideal characteristics for that particular fish this is known as rod power and action for those in the know.

 In the case of crappie fishing, you tend to do better with a longer rod around the 8 to 12 foot range with a slow “Action”.
 A slower action allows the rod to flex more and is ideal as it reduces the force of the line when you set the hook.